JoshuaHaughton/vinyl-shop/README.md

 - JavaScript
 - React.js
 - Redux Toolkit
+- Typescript
+- Firebase Firestore Database
+- Firebase User Authentication

 ## Description / Features
-- Page layouts and styling built entirely with HTML and CSS
+- Fully responsive page layouts and styling built from scratch with HTML and CSS
 - Use of React hooks
+- Use of Custom Hooks for Input Validation
-- Functional sorting by price (low to high / high to low) or rating
+- Functional sorting by genre, and price (low to high / high to low) or rating
-- Recommended vinyls showcases 5-star rated selections
 - Dynamically updating cart with quantities and price totals using Redux
+- Authorization State that persist on reloads (auto logout after 60 minutes)
+- Cart State that persist on reloads and relogs
+- Static types using Typescript
 - Final app and subsequent edits connected and deployed to Netlify